 The CARES educational component is provided directly by the New York City Department of Education.
-Referred teens must have successfully completed 8th grade and be eligible to work towards their high school diploma or GED.
-All CARES treatment components are designed to address the specific problems that have interfered with each individual student's academic and social success in the past.
-CARES teachers and clinical staff work hard to provide the education, life-skills training, and individually focused therapies that students need in order to reach their goals.
+Referred teens must have successfully completed 8th grade and be eligible to work towards their high school diploma or the Test Assessing Secondary Completion (TASC, formerly GED.)
+All CARES treatment components are designed to address the specific problems that have interfered with each individual patient's academic and social success in the past.
+CARES teachers and clinical staff work hard to provide the education, life-skills training, and individually focused therapies that patients need in order to reach their goals.

 CARES Tracks: AADP and CAPA

 Though they share the same educational and treatment resources, each of the two tracks offered by CARES has a distinct focus.
 The Adolescent Alternative Day Program (AADP) track is designed to help patients whose school performance has been affected most by mental health issues.
 The word "Alternative" in the AADP title refers to the more focused, individualized, safe, and respectful environment that patients are seeking when they apply here from regular high school settings.
 AADP, which utilizes a milieu treatment model integrating therapeutic and educational components, provides a unique opportunity to treat adolescents (ages 14-18) with severe emotional problems and school truancy.